 Western Sydney University is an Employer of Choice for Gender Equality

-This citation was awarded by the Federal Government's Workplace Gender Equality Agency (WGEA) on 6 November 2015 by WGEA.
-This marks 11 consecutive years that the University has received the award.
+This citation was awarded by the Federal Government's Workplace Gender Equality Agency (WGEA) on 8 December 2016.
+This marks 12 consecutive years that the University has received the award.

 Workplace Gender Equality Reporting